Thanks so much to all the new folks checking out Beeminder, and to Pact for endorsing us. And we're really sorry to learn that they're shutting down.

 You're on your own for deciding what counts as veggies here.
 We've got no automatic ways to track this.
-If you know you're inclined toward weaselly behavior when it comes to eating your veggies, you can weaselproof yourself on your goal, which mainly means we'll give you a hard time and ask for independent verification of your excuses if you tell us a derailment was not legit.
+If you know you're inclined toward weaselly behavior when it comes to eating your veggies, you can opt in to No-Excuses Mode for your goal, which is literally putting your goal in hard mode.
+If you have opted into No-Excuses mode, that means we will not accept any excuses for derailments.

 Here's a sample fruits and veggies goal from Alys, one of the people behind email@example.com, committing her to eat 7 servings of veggies per week.
 You can read all about it in the excellent blog post she wrote about it!

 Some of the most popular goal types on Beeminder aren't fitness related at all, but are productivity goals.
 People have used Beeminder to help them finish their PhDs, or write books.
 We're pretty impressed with the creative uses our users have come up with for Beeminder!

 RescueTime is a program you install on your computer and / or phone and it keeps track of how you are spending your time and gives you reports about what programs and websites you use most.
 They also assign a productivity score (from "very distracting" to "very productive") to every activity and calculate a total productivity score for you each day.